Leekh951/Leekh951/README.md

 <br/>

 - I am an **M.S. student at Spatial AI & Robotics Lab**, advised by Prof. **Younggun Cho**.
-- I am passionate about giving robots the ability to understand the world semantically.
-- My research aims to bridge the gap between **Semantic SLAM** and **Scene Understanding**.
+- Passionate about giving robots the ability to understand the world semantically, my research interests are centered around **Semantic SLAM** and **Scene Understanding**.